House Party II (I Don't Know What You Come to Do)

 "House Party II (I Don't Know What You Come to Do)" is a song performed by Tony!
 Toni!
 Toné!, issued as the title track from the soundtrack to the film House Party 2.
-The song was written by band members Raphael Saadiq and Dwayne Wiggins; and it peaked at #19 on the Billboard R&B chart in 1991.
+The song was written by band members Raphael Saadiq and Dwayne Wiggins; and it peaked at number 19 on the Billboard R&B chart in 1991.

 Music video

 The official music video for the song was directed by Lionel C. Martin.